Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

-Graduate Certificate in Data Analytics Online
+UNSW Online - Graduate Certificate in Analytics

 Choice and flexibility are features of the Graduate Certificate in Analytics from UNSW Online.
 You select four from the 14 subjects contained in the Master of Analytics program.
 Each subject is 100% online and can be completed part-time over 7 weeks.
 Without needing time off work, you can do this course in under 8 months.
 Subjects include: introductory data analysis, predictive analytics, data visualisation and communication, managing customer analytics, and big data management.
 The course is open to graduates (any discipline) and professionals with 3+ years of experience.

 If you like the sound of an analytics career but are drawn to the company decision-making side of it, a business analytics graduate certificate may be a good option.
+The course emphasises the use of analytical tools for reporting and presentations

-Data scientists focus more on combining, structuring and cleaning large datasets.
-As well, data they may write machine learning algorithms for statistical data analysis and to generate artificial intelligence.
+An alternative to analytics is a Graduate Certificate in Data Science.
+Data scientists combine, structure and clean large datasets.
+As well, they may write machine learning algorithms for statistical analysis and to generate artificial intelligence.

 What You'll Study (Course Structure)

-You have flexibility about what you study in a Graduate Certificate of Data Analytics.
-The UNSW Graduate Certificate in Analytics offers 14 subjects, from which you only need to choose four.
+You have flexibility about what you study.
+The UNSW Online program offers 14 subjects, from which you only need to choose four.
+To give you an idea of course structure, here are a couple of example courses we have manually constructed.

 Example course: "data analytics essentials"